 1. Export your Notion notes

 Open the database containing the notes you want to export.
-Then, click the three dots in the top right corner, set the export format as Markdown & CSV, pick whether you want to include (the current database or everything), and click Export.
+Then, click the three dots in the top right corner, set the export format as Markdown & CSV, pick whether you want to include (the current database or everything), switch on “Include Subpages” and click Export.